reply-fr/sustainable-personal-accounts/workbooks/manage-preventive-controls.md

 # Manage preventive controls

 ## Overview
-With this workbook you will add preventive controls to an AWS Organization.
-This creates effective guardrails and limits to what can be done within an AWS account assigned to a person.
+With this workbook you create effective guardrails and limits to what can be done within an AWS account assigned to a person.

 ## Prerequisites
 - You have a copy of the SPA git repository